 Change over time

-Over the period 2002 to 2023/4 support for redistribution in Ireland fluctuated around 75%.
+Over the period 2002 to 2023/4, support for redistribution in Ireland fluctuated around 75 per cent.
 Trends differ across social class groups.
 Support for income redistribution among the working class in Ireland is now at the highest level since 2002 (Figure 4.2).
 Events such as a government campaign focused on welfare fraud and budget announcements have a significant but short-lived impact on welfare attitudes (Figure 4.7) and support for redistribution (Figure 4.9).
 The impact of the pandemic is also visible.
-Those who experienced job loss during the COVID19 pandemic are more supportive of redistribution, regardless of their financial situation (Figure 4.10), suggesting that the enhanced role of government in supporting incomes during that period boosted support for redistribution.
+Those who experienced job loss during the COVID-19 pandemic are more supportive of redistribution, regardless of their financial situation (Figure 4.10), suggesting that the enhanced role of government in supporting incomes during that period boosted support for redistribution.

-These findings suggest that there is a strong basis of support for government policies of redistribution, however these are sensitive to framing, with a focus on fraud rather than citizens entitlements leading to more negative sentiment about redistribution.
+These findings suggest that there is a strong basis of support for government policies of redistribution; however, these are sensitive to framing, with a focus on fraud rather than citizens’ entitlements, leading to more negative sentiment about redistribution.
 Attitudes to welfare are also sensitive to trade-offs and perceived hierarchies of deservingness.
 Awareness of one’s own potential reliance on social benefits motivates support for redistribution but so does people’s sense of what is fair.
 Lessons from behavioural studies suggest that providing information to individuals about the extent of existing inequalities influences individual support for redistribution.
 These findings underscore the importance of governments addressing misperceptions related to welfare recipients and providing reliable information about inequalities in society.

 CHAPTER 1